nimbix/jardoc/docs/kns_apps_tutorial.md

 }
 ```

-Lets examine this file step by steps.
-We will only focus on the commands part, everything else is the same than traditional Jarvice apps.
+Let's examine this file step by step.
+We will only focus on the commands part, everything else is the same astraditional Jarvice apps.

 ```json
     "commands": {